Sea-Watch 3: 2020

 On 9 January 2020, the activists took in two groups of 59 and 17 migrants, and on 10 January another 42 people who had previously requested rescue via the Alarm-Phone-Initiative were added.
-According to the Maltese military, the people taken on board from Sea Watch 3 and 118 people from the Open Arms are to be taken over by Maltese ships on 11 January and transported ashore.
+According to the Maltese military, the people taken on board from Sea Watch 3 and 118 people from the Open Arms were to be taken over by Maltese ships on 11 January and transported ashore.
 On 14 January, Italy assigned Taranto as a safe port of disembarkation for Sea-Watch 3.
 The berthing in Taranto took place on 16 January and all the 119 rescued people went ashore.

-On 25 February, the activists picked up 194 migrants from three boats off the Libyan coast and then drove towards Italy.
+On 25 February, the activists picked up 194 migrants from three boats off the Libyan coast and then motored towards Italy.
 Because of the COVID-19 pandemic, the President of the Sicily Region, Sebastiano Musumeci, called for the migrants on board to be quarantined.
 The measure was ordered the following day, as on the Ocean Viking, and both the crew and the migrants remain quarantined on land for two weeks.

 In mid-March 2020, the ship could not leave the shipyard in Messina because spare parts were missing and further, as a result of the COVID-19 pandemic, a crew could not be put together due to travel restrictions.

 The ship left again on 7 June 2020, and on 17 June the activists reportedly recovered 100 migrants 29 nautical miles from Az-Zawiya.
 Later that day, 65 more were added, followed by 46 the next day.
 They were apparently part of a larger operation in which Libyan and Tunisian people smugglers sent around 600 people in various boats towards Italy within a few hours.
 The majority are said to have been intercepted by the Libyan coast guard.
 The 211 migrants were quarantined on a ferry in Porto Empedocle on 21 June.
 A migrant who had already shown symptoms when landing tested positive for the coronavirus by the Italian authorities, who then ordered the activists to be quarantined.